ccwillmore/kickstarter_analysis/README.md

 - What are some limitations of this dataset?

-1. In it's current form the data do not shed light on relationships between the kinds of plays and their success rate.
+1. In its current form the data do not shed light on relationships between the kinds of plays and their success rate.
 Extracting data from the blurbs could show that one type of play is more successful than another in being funded.
 2. Havng spatial information could make the interpretations more meaningful.
 As an example, do campaigns in big cities have better results than campaigns in rural areas?

 - What are some other possible tables and/or graphs that we could create?